simonswiss/flipstart/README.md

 ### Feedback Welcome!

-We certainly don't pretend that FlipStart is teh silver bullet of front-end devleopment.
+We certainly don't pretend that FlipStart is the silver bullet of front-end devleopment.
 We are openly welcoming any sort of feedback on how to improve the kit.
 Should you have any questions or recommendations, please reach out!